Frank Sinatra

 The Swoon King

 Though Sinatra was flying high, his financial picture was far from rosy.
-Due to his previous contract with Dorsey, the bandleader owned 33⅓ of Sinatra’s earnings, and Sinatra’s manager, Leonard Vannerson, who was also Dorsey’s manager, owned ten percent.
-In addition, Sinatra’s booking agency, General Amusement Corporation owned a stake in the singer.
+Due to his contract with Dorsey, the bandleader owned 33⅓ of Sinatra’s earnings, and Sinatra’s manager, Leonard Vannerson, who was also Dorsey’s manager, owned ten percent.
+In addition, Sinatra’s booking agency, General Amusement Corporation, owned a stake in the singer.
 Down Beat estimated that Sinatra only owned 46⅔ of himself.
-Other deals that Sinatra had made prior to his meteoric rise to fame in early 1943 also took chunks out of his paycheck.
+Other deals that Sinatra had made prior to his meteoric rise to fame also took chunks out of his paycheck.
 In mid-1943, Sinatra hired a lawyer and an accountant to help him straighten out his financial obligations.
-He offered to buy out Dorsey’s interest in him, eventually settling for over $50,000 to pay off all parties involved.[1]
+He offered to buy out Dorsey’s interest in him, eventually settling for over $50,000 to pay off all parties involved.[3]

 By 1944, Sinatra was commanding a massive $25,000 a week for theater appearances, more than most orchestras.
 He placed first in Down Beat’s 1943 reader’s poll for best singer with a commanding lead over Bing Crosby.
 1944, however, saw the results reversed, with Crosby well ahead of Sinatra.
 The 1945 results were closer but with Crosby still in the lead, with 1946 again seeing Sinatra well on top.